CarlosBIOS/TensorFlow/README.md

-# What is this prject?
+# What is this project?
 Everthing I have learned about tensorflow